Tweek vs. Craig

 "Tweek vs. Craig" is the fifth episode of the third season of the American animated television series South Park, and the 36th episode of the series overall.
 It originally aired on Comedy Central in the United States on June 23, 1999.
-In the episode Stan, Kyle and Cartman pit Tweek and Craig against each other.
+In the episode Stan, Kyle and Cartman manipulate Tweek and Craig into fighting each other.
 Meanwhile, the boys' wood shop teacher, Mr. Adler, struggles to cope with the loss of his wife, who died in a plane crash.

 The episode was written and directed by series co-creator Trey Parker and is rated TV-MA in the United States.
 It was the last South Park episode to air before the film, South Park: Bigger, Longer & Uncut, was released one week later on June 30.

 Plot

 The episode begins with the boys on their first day of wood shop.
 Mr. Adler, their teacher, tells the students not to "screw around".
 They are also asked who the biggest troublemaker in their class is.
 Stan and Kyle claim that Tweek is, while Cartman argues that it is Craig.
 To settle the dispute Stan, Kyle and Cartman make a bet over who would win a fight between Tweek and Craig.
 The boys set off tension between Tweek and Craig, and they agree to fight after school.

-Meanwhile, we see Mr. Adler dealing with troubling memories of a deceased lover every time he looks at a photo of her.
+Meanwhile, we see Mr. Adler dealing with troubling memories of his deceased wife (which are portrayed in live action) every time he looks at a photo of her.
 To deal with the memories, he consumes great amounts of nicotine gum.
 Later, it is revealed that she was a pilot whose plane exploded in mid-air and crashed into the ocean, where she drowned.
-The flashbacks are depicted in live action by South Park assistant writer Pam Brady.
-Each flashback reveals more of the events concerned than the one seen previously, with each flashback except for the last one, always ending with the same footage of his lover drowning making a gurgling noise.

 When a crowd forms to see the fight, Clyde announces that both Tweek and Craig went home.
 Stan and Kyle go to Tweek's house, and Tweek explains that he had no reason to fight Craig.
 Eager to settle the bet, Stan and Kyle tell Tweek that Craig did show up to fight but degraded him instead.
 Meanwhile, Cartman and Kenny convince Craig to reschedule the fight as well.
 The next day, when the fight between Craig and Tweek is about to take place, it is revealed that neither know how to fight, and the battle is postponed again until they learn how to fight.
 Craig gets to learn martial arts with the aid of Cartman who considers sumo as a future career.
 Tweek is taught to box by Stan's uncle Jimbo and his friend Ned.